|Social Security Disability Benefits

 If you disagree with the Appeals Council’s decision or if the Appeals Council decides not to review

 your case, you may file a lawsuit in a federal district court.
-The letter that the Appeals Council will
+Once in District Court you can continue to

 The Social Security Disability application process is very long and complicated.
 If you are suffering